 - providing information to businesses regarding trade agreements and how to do business with the Alberta Government

-The ministry of International and Intergovernmental Relations is responsible for negotiating domestic trade agreements in Alberta.
+The Ministry of Economic Development and Trade is responsible for negotiating domestic trade agreements in Alberta.
 They also ensure compliance by public bodies covered by trade agreements.

 Procurement law in trade agreements governs 2 things: